 - Extensive documentation.
 Integrate easily with the tools you use most, thanks to detailed documentation and sample code.

-- Server-side software development kits (SDKs).
-Ensure that your team can program in their language of choice, whether it’s Java, Python, Ruby, NodeJS, or others.
+- Server-side software development kits (SDK).
+Ensure that your team can program in their language of choice, whether it’s Java, Python, Ruby, Node.js, or others.

 - Serverless environment.
 Enjoy all the benefits of custom code without the headache of hosting it yourself.

-Your primary or secondary SMS API provider shouldn’t paint you into a corner when it comes to functionality.
+Your SMS API provider shouldn’t paint you into a corner when it comes to functionality.
 Flexible features allow you to take what you love and trim the rest to build the best SMS messaging campaigns possible.

 How to find the SMS API provider that’s right for your business and your customers